 As the sun sets, an angler is wearing thick layers of clothing to keep warm while ice fishing

-How to Stay Warm While Ice Fishing
+How to Stay Warm While Ice Fishing: Tips for Comfort in Freezing Temperatures

 Spread the Love